-Kobe Bryant's Net Worth In 2020 Before Tragic Death
+Kobe Bryant's Net Worth Before Tragic Death

 Prior to his tragic death in 2020, Los Angeles Lakers legend and NBA icon Kobe Bryant amassed an incredible net worth of $600 million, according to Forbes.
 That's over half a billion dollars.
 This does not come as a surprise, considering not only how outstanding he was on the basketball court, but also, how marketable he was as a player.

 After an illustrious 20-year career, Bryant will certainly go down in history as one of the greatest players this sport has ever seen.
 He did it all during his tenure in the league, winning the NBA title five times, bagging the MVP trophy once, and getting no less than 18 All-Star nods, to name a few of his accolades.
+In fact, a statue of Bryant will be put up outside of the Lakers' Crypto.com Arena.

-Kobe Bryant Net Worth: $600 million
+Kobe Bryant net worth: $600 million

 During this time on the court, Bryant also amassed quite a fortune.
 Aside from being one of the basketball greats, he was also one of the highest-paid players in the history of the NBA.
-As a matter of fact, with total career earnings estimated at $323.3 million, Kobe ranks as the second-highest NBA player of all time, behind only Kevin Garnett — by a slim margin — who himself earned $334.3 million in his 21 seasons.
+As a matter of fact, with total career earnings estimated at $323.3 million, at the time of his death, Kobe ranked as the second-highest NBA player of all time.
+He's now sixth on the all-time list with LeBron James topping the list.

 That figure only represents a portion of his total earnings, as it does not include all of his income from the myriad of endorsement deals Kobe signed through the years.
 Not to mention his other investments outside basketball, which he has also turned into a major profit to help generate such an impressive net worth.